KeithSloan/FreeCAD_Python_GDML/README.md

 ## Future Development Road Map

-* GDML solids as Part::PythonFeatures
-  * Import
-  * Export
-  * Dialog for initial values(?)
+  * Workbench Dialog for initial GDML Object values(?)

-* Import
-  * Volume rotations
+  * Handle different Positioning between GDML & FreeCAD
+  * Sort out handling of degrees radians
+  * Add support for quantity
+  * Add further GDML Objects
+  * Design icons for workbench

 * Workbench
   * Analize FreeCAD file for direct conversion of object to GDML solid
   * Display mesh for objects that will not directly convert
   * Provide options to control meshing objects that will be Tessellated
   * Icons to Analize and Export
-* Add function for objects that can be directly converted
-* Use lxml rather than etree (Needs apt-get install python-lxml)
 * Tidy softLink script
 * Make FreeCAD installable workbench
 * Documentation